Skip to main content

 00:06:53:28 – 00:07:18:08

 And the third thing I think is fostering this idea of learning mindset.
-I know we’ve been talking about that a lot, but moving always moving forward again in uncertainty.
-Learning from, you know, experiment Station, learning lessons and then and then moving forward again.
+I know we’ve been talking about that a lot, but moving, always moving forward again in uncertainty.
+Learning from, you know, experimentation, learning lessons, and then moving forward again.
 Even when everything doesn’t turn out the way you want it to.
-Making those bets and taking actions important.
+Making those bets and taking action is important.

 00:07:18:10 – 00:07:40:18